Clay Kirby: Near no-hitter

-On July 21, 1970, Kirby was working on a no-hitter against the visiting New York Mets after eight innings, but trailed 1-0 as the Mets scored in the first inning after a walk to Tommie Agee.
-Agee stole second base.
-Bud Harrelson popped up to the shortstop.
-Then Kirby walked Ken Singleton and the Mets pulled off a double steal.
-Agee was now on third, Singleton was on second and Art Shamsky was the batter.
-He hit a ground ball to second baseman Ron Slocum, who threw him out as Agee scored.
-With two outs, Padres Manager Preston Gómez had Cito Gaston pinch-hit for Kirby in the bottom of the eighth, denying him a chance to complete the no-hitter.
+On July 21, 1970, Kirby had no-hit the visiting New York Mets through eight innings, but was trailing 1-0.
+In the first inning Kirby had walked Tommie Agee, who stole second base.
+With one out Kirby walked Ken Singleton and the Mets pulled off a double steal, placing Agee on third.
+Agee subsequently scored on an Art Shamsky ground out to second baseman Ron Slocum.
+Now with two outs in the bottom of the eighth inning, Padres Manager Preston Gómez had Cito Gaston pinch-hit for Kirby, denying him a chance to complete the no-hitter.
 The 10,373 fans in attendance booed long and loud.
 Padres reliever Jack Baldschun then gave up two runs and three hits in the ninth.
 The Mets' Jim McAndrew had retired 15 batters in a row en route to what would be a three-hit, 3-0 victory for the Mets.
 According to Mets pitcher Tom Seaver.
-“The Mets bench just gasped in disbelief,” Seaver told sportswriter Joe Durso.
+"The Mets bench just gasped in disbelief," Seaver told sportswriter Joe Durso.
 "I personally would have let him (Kirby) hit.
-If the pennant race were involved, no. But in this situation, yes.”
+If the pennant race were involved, no. But in this situation, yes."
 That season, Kirby posted a 10-16 record with a 4.53 ERA.
-The next two years Kirby had numbers of 15-13, 2.83 (with 13 complete games) in 1971 and 12-14, 3.13 in 1972.
+The next two years Kirby had numbers of 15-13, 2.83 (with 13 complete games and 231 strikeouts) in 1971, and 12–14, 3.13 in 1972.
 In 1973 his record fell to 8-18 with a 4.79 ERA.

 The Padres, who began play in 1969, were the last Major League Baseball team never to have thrown a no-hitter until Joe Musgrove threw the franchise's first on April 9, 2021 against the Texas Rangers.
-Fans and writers occasionally attribute this unlikely failure to the "Curse of Clay Kirby," in recognition of the controversial decision by Preston Gomez to remove Kirby from the game.
+Fans and writers occasionally attribute this unlikely failure to the "Curse of Clay Kirby," in recognition of the controversial decision by Preston Gómez to remove Kirby from the game.